jamie-alnasir/phd-appendix/README.md

 # phd-appendix

-This repository contains the Appendix for the Thesis: The analysis of high-throughput biological datasets utilising distributed computing
+This repository contains the Appendix for the Thesis: The Analysis of High-Throughput Biological Datasets Utilising Distributed Computing

 Submitted by
 Jamie J. Alnasir